Applications are made via UCAS.

 This means that there is a strict limit on the number of places that are funded by the Scottish Funding Council.

-Students resident in England, Wales or Northern Ireland are funded differently from those from Scotland and the EU and therefore the places available are allocated separately
+Students resident in England, Wales, Northern Ireland and Republic of Ireland are funded differently from those from Scotland and therefore the places available are allocated separately

 These allocations have been determined by the Scottish Funding Council and are based on historical intake patterns.